maspiter/papermerge/README.md

 Adjust all the your [dbname/dbusername/dbpassword] values with your own.

 Edit all share paths with your own.
 Only the broker queue is using a named volume so db files are stored on the file system of the host.

+You need the following subfolders in your papermerge docker folder:

+/path/share/docker/papermerge/media
+/path/share/docker/papermerge/config
+/path/share/docker/papermerge/backup
+/path/share/docker/papermerge/postgresdata

+And one share for the scanned or networkshare imports.